 I have given keynotes and lectures about my research at Central St Martins, London, The National Institute for Performing Arts and Music, Barcelona, Westminster College, Utah, The Korean University of the Arts and The Pontifical Catholic University of Chile.
 In 2014 I was awarded funding from Creative Works London to work with Clean Break on a research project investigating and evaluating the success of their work with women who have experience of the criminal justice system.
-I am currently working on research projects in partnership with both Synergy Theatre Project and Islington Community Theatre.
-I am also part of the steering committee for The National Alliance for Arts on the Criminal Justice System and in 2016 delivered a lecture for them at The Southbank, London, on International Prison Theatre Practices.
+I am currently working on research projects in partnership with both Synergy Theatre Project and Pan Intercultural Arts in the UK.
+Since 2015 I have been an advisor on the development of a PG Cert in Applied Theatre at The Pontifical Catholic University of Chile.

 I supervise and examine PhD projects on contemporary British theatre, and in a range of applied theatre contexts that include work with those who have experience of the criminal justice system, marginalised youth and street dwellers.

 2018.
 ‘Streets, Bridges, Cul-de-sacs and Dreams: Does inviting shelter-dwelling youth to work with culture industry professionals engender a sense of cruel optimism?’Research in Drama Education: The Journal of Applied Theatre; 23.2 pp 355-372